 Income tax

-UK taxpayers usually start to pay income tax on any money they earn above the Personal Allowance threshold.
-The personal allowance for 2021/22 is £12,570
+UK taxpayers usually start to pay income tax on any money they earn above the £12,570 tax-free Personal Allowance threshold.

 So, if you earn £25,000, deduct the personal allowance from it, leaving £12,430 of taxable income.
 The way that you pay income tax depends on how you earn the money:

-• Sole traders pay income tax on the profits that they make with their business.
+- Sole traders pay income tax on the profits they make with their business.
 Because sole traders aren’t legally separate from the business, this means they pay income tax on all of the business’ taxable profits.

 Corporation Tax

 Limited companies pay Corporation Tax on the profits they make.
-So, if your franchise is set up as a limited company, the business will pay Corporation Tax on its profits.
-You’ll pay income tax and/or dividend tax on the money that the business pays you.
-Unlike income tax, there is no personal allowance relief on Corporation Tax.
+So, if your franchise is set up as a limited company, the business will submit Company Tax Returns to report its income and expenses.
+Unlike Income Tax, there is no personal allowance relief on Corporation Tax, but there are other ways you can reduce your tax bill such as claiming expenses.

 Value Added Tax (VAT)

-Not all businesses need to register for VAT, though you might still pay VAT to your suppliers if they’re registered.
+Not all businesses need to register for VAT, though you’ll still pay VAT to your suppliers if they’re registered.

 A business must register for VAT as soon as its taxable turnover reaches £90,000 in a 12 month period.
 This threshold takes gross sales into account – not profits.

-• If your business usually pays more VAT to suppliers than it would charge to customers (for instance if the things you sell aren’t VAT taxable), then you’ll be able to reclaim the difference.
+- If your business usually pays more VAT to suppliers than it would charge to customers (for instance if the things you sell are zero rated), then you’ll be able to reclaim the difference

 Would a franchisee benefit from having an accountant?